 The Chitwan National Park protects two of the most smuggled wildlife; One-horned Rhino and Royal Bengal Tiger.
 There are many important animals and birds found there.
 The jeep safari to Chitwan National Park can make a new and adventurous experience.
 You will stay in an open jeep while observing around the jungle.
 You will encounter various animals and birds.
 Spotted deer, barking deer, massive gaurs, mynah, parakeets, etc. are some of the animals and birds in this area.
 If you are lucky enough you will also encounter the famous endangered animal; one-horned rhinoceros.
 Elephant safari can be a better alternative if you want to take the trip in a slow and steady way while observing the scenery.

 The forest covers 44.74% of the total land of Nepal.
 This gives all the opportunity to adventure lovers to explore this wonderful land.
-Experiencing a new destination where there are no one around and you can enjoy your own company.
-Merging with the surrounding as one while viewing birds and animals that you have never seen before.
+Experiencing a new destination where there is no one around and you can enjoy your own company.
+Merging with the surroundings as one while viewing birds and animals that you have never seen before.
 Can it get any better?

-Making all the necessary arrangement can be quite a chore that’s why we are here to help you.
-We offer an outstanding package which is different than others in term of price and standards too.
+Making all the necessary arrangements can be quite a chore that’s why we are here to help you.
+We offer an outstanding package which is different than others in terms of price and standards too.
 Our experts have mixed the most sought package by nature lover and created a unique package of Kathmandu-Nagarkot-Chitwan Tour which will give an experience never like before.